wis-delft/wis-delft.github.io/_people/lippmann.md

 # the TUD email address
 email: p.lippmann@tudelft.nl

-# Room number (e.g Room - 840 West 4rd floor)
+# Room number (e.g 840 West 4th floor)
-office:
+office: 560 West 3rd Floor

 # The name of this file with .html extension instead of .md (If the filename is ionescu.md, the "back" field will be ionescu.html)
 back: lippmann.html